-Members of this committee include: Chris Haley, Gary Norman, Elizabeth Hughes, Jacqueline Bullock, DeNeen Brown, Maya Davis
+Members of this committee include: Chris Haley, Elizabeth Hughes, Maya Davis

-The Public Hearings Committee is charged with coordinating logistical matters associated with conducting the public forums called for in the legislation which created the Commission.
+The Logistics Committee is charged with coordinating logistical matters associated with conducting the public forums called for in the legislation which created the Commission.
 This coordination may include areas such as venue/site selection, public outreach, recording the sessions, and ensuring accessibility.
-The Commission created the Public Hearings Committee to help work through the detailed coordination of the many aspects of the Commission’s work.
+The Commission created the Logistics Committee to help work through the detailed coordination of the many aspects of the Commission’s work.

 Members of this committee include: David Fakunle, Carl Snowden, Nicholas Creary, Kirkland Hall, Omar Eaton-Martinez and Charles Chavis.